pure-qwei/release-20220920/README.md

+# Pure Fusion CLI

-`hmctl` is the Harbormaster CLI.
-Run `hmctl` for help.
+`hmctl` is the command-line interface for [Pure Fusion](https://www.purestorage.com/enable/pure-fusion.html).

-TODO: It's not clear that we need a Docker image, but we do have one.
-How to pass the pem file into the image?
+You can find a description of the [available commands](./docs/hmctl.md) in this repository.

+## Mac OS Installation Instructions

+In order to use hmctl on Mac OS, you must right-click file and select "Open".
+After this step, you can run the hmctl command from your terminal.